danstarns/centralized-eth-erc20-payments/README.md

 Ever wondered how crypto exchanges manage deposits and withdrawals ?
 This project aims to demonstrate how to do user management, handle deposits and withdrawals plus keep track of each users balance in a centralized store.

-~~This project is part of a case study, you can read the case study [here](https://medium.com/@danstarns/handling-ethereum-erc20-deposits-and-withdrawals-like-an-exchange-a-case-study-256fe6602a7a).~~ - Work in progress 🏗

 ## Why centralized ?

 This is a great question!
 The movement of blockchain is all about decentralization, transparency and accountability and thus putting the term 'centralized' in here seems to negate the incentives.
 However, there are many use cases to centrally keep track of a 'Users Balance' and the first, for example, is an exchange - Users deposit funds and then use the funds to buy and sell, this is of course talking about a centralized exchange.
 Then you have centralized investment accounts such as; [Nexo](https://nexo.io) & [Celsius](https://celsius.network/).
 Another example is if you were to make a game and accept a deposit of crypto to 'Top Up' a users virtual balance.
 Finally, you might be [Tesla](https://www.tesla.com/en_gb) and wanting to accept crypto payments.